 A high beginning discrete-skills course designed to give intensive practice in listening, speaking, and pronunciation in spoken grammar.
 Students will develop confidence in conversation with a limited vocabulary on everyday matters.
-Not open to students placed in ESL 031 or higher.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Three hours lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)
 (May not be offered each semester)

-ENGLISH AS A SECOND LANGUAGE 024A-B - 0.5 Unit (Same as English 024A-B) Guided Reading Development
+ENGLISH AS A SECOND LANGUAGE 024A-B - 0.5 Unit

+(Same as English 024A-B)

+Guided Reading Development